 The WSRC acts as a nexus of three dynamic, integrated programs that operate on principles of interdisciplinary exchange and cross-generational partnership:

 All students, faculty and staff coming to the Brandeis campus must fill out a Daily Health Assessment before arriving, and sign up for mandatory high-frequency COVID-19 testing.
-For complete information, visit the Plans for Fall 2020 website.
+For complete information, visit Covid-19 Response: What's Now, What's Next website.
 Read our announcement about the Spring 2021 semester, which will start Feb.
 1.